 17.00hr Leave Gasterie Ten Duinen.

 18.15hr Arrive at Novotel Gent Centrum and check in.
-Travellers have a free evening exploring the bars and cafes of the city armed with Podge’s Gent Bar Guide and Map copies of which will be distributed on Tour.* Gent is an amazing city for beer cafes as you will see and Podge’s complete Gent Bar Guide on googlemaps contains a whopping 107 entries, but we’ll be supplying you with an edited printed version of the central city bars.
+Travellers have a free evening exploring the bars and cafes of the city armed with Podge’s Gent Bar Guide and Map copies of which will be distributed on Tour.* Gent is an amazing city for beer cafes as you will see and Podge’s complete Gent Bar Guide contains a whopping 107 entries, but we’ll be supplying you with an edited printed version of the central city bars.

 10.00hr After a leisurely breakfast*, leave hotel by coach.